Scott3142/python-programming/site/codelabs/part-5.md

       return self.name + " is " + str(self.age) + " years old."
 ```

-Notice here that we have moved the declaration of the zero age, weight and height into the argument of the `__init__` method to allows us to use the classmethod.
+Notice here that we have moved the declaration of the zero age, weight and height into the argument of the `__init__` method to allow us to use the classmethod.

 We now have two alternative ways to create objects: